contactlab/contacthub-sdk-browser/README.md

 <script async src="https://unpkg.com/@contactlab/sdk-browser/sdk.min.js"></script>
 ```

-Compressed and uncompressed copies of CUstomer Hub SDK files are available.
+Compressed and uncompressed copies of Customer Hub SDK files are available.
 The uncompressed file is best used during development or debugging; the compressed file saves bandwidth and improves performance in production.

-Use CDNs can offer a performance benefit by hosting CUstomer Hub SDK on servers spread across the globe.
+Use CDNs can offer a performance benefit by hosting Customer Hub SDK on servers spread across the globe.
-This also offers an advantage that if the visitor to your webpage has already downloaded a copy of CUstomer Hub SDK from the same CDN, it won't have to be re-downloaded.
+This also offers an advantage that if the visitor to your webpage has already downloaded a copy of Customer Hub SDK from the same CDN, it won't have to be re-downloaded.

 To load a hosted library, copy and paste the HTML snippet for that library (shown below) in your web page.